PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Touch ID

 Macs support [Touch ID](https://support.apple.com/guide/mac-help/use-touch-id-mchl16fbf90a/mac) for secure authentication without having to enter your password.
 This can protect against shoulder surfing or someone recording your keystrokes.
 The fingerprint data never leaves the device.

+## Network Security

+Prefer networks that support [WPA3](https://support.apple.com/en-us/102766#security) and avoid networks that use deprecated protocols.

+Avoid connecting to [hidden networks](https://support.apple.com/en-us/102766#hiddennetwork) as they require your device to broadcast the network SSID which could be used to fingerprint you and identify the networks you connect to.